 BAWAG's management targets a regulatory Common Equity Tier 1 (CET1) capital ratio of 12.25%.
 As of 31 March 2023, the CET1 ratio reached 14.5%, up from 13.5% as of year-end 2022, reflecting a 0.7 percentage point increase from earnings and a 0.3 percentage point positive impact from a reduction in RWA.
-Excluding a €77 million dividend accrual, the CET1 ratio reached 14.1%, which represented €365 million of excess capital above management's target and compared favourably with the bank's current regulatory CET1 ratio requirement of 9.56%, which rises to 10.31% when including the 0.75% Pillar 2 Guidance.
-In the coming quarters, we expect BAWAG's CET1 ratio to move closer again to the 12.25% target level because of a potentially new share buyback program10 or special dividends as well as further M&A deals.
+Excluding a €77 million dividend accrual, the CET1 ratio reached 14.1%, which represented €365 million of excess capital above management's target and compared favourably with the bank's current regulatory CET1 ratio requirement of 9.56%,9 which rises to 10.31% when including the 0.75% Pillar 2 Guidance.

+On 2 July 2023, BAWAG released early-read second quarter 2023 results and the bank expects to report a CET1 capital ratio of 14.7% as of 30 June 2023 compared to the 14.1% as of 31 March 2023.
+The bank has also filed an application for a new €175 million share buyback program, which is expected to be concluded in the second half of 2023, subject to regulatory approval.
+After deducting the planned share buyback and dividend accruals, BAWAG currently has more than €300 million of excess capital above its 12.25% CET1 ratio target, which is earmarked for potential M&A transactions.
+Hence, in the coming quarters, we expect BAWAG's CET1 ratio to move closer again to the 12.25% target level because of the potentially new share buyback program or special dividends as well as further M&A deals.
 Since our TCE ratio includes funds not yet returned to shareholders in the form of dividends or share buybacks, our measure of capital strength is expected to stay above the 14% threshold in most periods, however, commensurate with an a1 assigned score.

 With a €300 million Additional Tier 1 (AT1) capital issuance in 2018, a €400 million Tier 2 subordinated debt sale in 2019, and a €175 million AT1 and €200 million Tier 2 issuance in the third quarter of 2020, BAWAG fully addresses its regulatory Tier 1 and total capital requirements, which stand at 11.43% and 13.93%, respectively.
 Upon the integration of acquired entities, the bank has, to some extent, achieved a reduction in applicable credit risk weights by selectively rolling out to some portfolios internal models in replacement of the standardised approach, which is currently applied to about 65% of assets.
-Hence, the group's risk-density as measured by RWA to
+Hence, the group's risk-density as measured by RWA to tangible assets stood at about 37% as of 31 December 2022, where we expect it to broadly remain as a result of offsetting pressures